Aretha Franklin: 1960–1966: Columbia years

 In the 1960s, during a performance at the Regal Theater in Chicago, WVON radio personality Pervis Spann announced that Franklin should be crowned "the Queen of Soul".
 Spann ceremonially placed a crown on her head.
 By 1964, Franklin began recording more pop music, reaching the top 10 on the R&B chart with the ballad "Runnin' Out of Fools", in early 1965.
 She had two R&B charted singles in 1965 and 1966, with the songs "One Step Ahead" and "Cry Like a Baby", while also reaching the Easy Listening charts with the ballads "You Made Me Love You" and "(No, No) I'm Losing You".
-By the mid-1960s, Franklin was making $100,000 per year from countless performances in nightclubs and theaters.
+By the mid-1960s, Franklin was making $100,000 per year from countless nightclub and theater performances.
 Also during that period, she appeared on rock-and-roll shows, such as Hollywood a Go-Go and Shindig!
 However, she struggled with commercial success while at Columbia.
 Label executive John H. Hammond later said he felt Columbia did not understand Franklin's early gospel background and failed to bring that aspect out further during her period there.